frhass/Covid-19_geographic_analysis/README.md

 :---:|:---:

 The spatial autocorrelation analysis can be done with accumulated infection rates with the purpose of locating the clusters of the pandemic as a whole.
 To visualize how the patterns of clusters has changed over time, all the individual time steps can be visualized in a single animations. <br>
 The spatial autocorrelation notebook contains tools to carry out the analysis.
-Under *Notebooks/Animations* is a script for making a hot- and coldspot animation.
+Under *Notebooks/Animations* is the script for making a hot- and coldspot animation.

 ## Emerging Hotspot Analysis